Victims of domestic violence may be protected from eviction.

 What is a “substantial violation” of the rental agreement?

-A “substantial violation” happens when someone breaks the rental agreement or building rules by doing specific things in your home, on the property, or within 300 feet of the property.
-These actions include:
+A “substantial violation” happens when someone breaks your rental agreement or building rules by doing one of the following things in your home, on the property, or within 300 feet of the property:

-5. entering someone else’s home or vehicle without permission and with intent to steal or assault;
+- entering someone’s home or vehicle without permission and with the intent to steal or assault them;

-6. using or threatening to use force to steal or attempt to steal another person’s property; or
+- using or threatening to use force to steal or attempt to steal someone’s property; or